zhurong666/CrossMacro/CONTRIBUTING.md

 This section guides you through submitting a bug report for CrossMacro.

 - **Use the Bug Report template**: When you open a new issue, select "Bug Report".
-- **Provide specific details**: Include your Wayland compositor (Hyprland, KDE, GNOME), distribution, and steps to reproduce.
+- **Provide specific details**: Include your platform (Windows, Linux X11, or Wayland compositor), OS version, and steps to reproduce.
 - **Include logs**: If possible, run the application from the terminal and include the output.

 ## 💡 Suggesting Enhancements